 The other day I proposed that if viewers of Regional Television in northern Lancashire and South Cumbria who receive ITV Granada Regional Programming are unhappy about the scant amount of coverage of news- events north of the M62 Corridor on ITV Granada Reports that they could demand their area is transferred to ITV Border where they would get much more local coverage.
 There would be a move from a Television Region with a population in the transmission area of seven million to a neighbouring Television Region with a total population of just 1.5 million (with all South Cumbria and northern Lancashire included) who would be receiving the English version of ITV Border (in reality it would be Cumbria and northern Lancashire).
 Folk in South Cumbria and northern Lancashire have a closer affinity to the Lake District (which ITV Border already covers extremely well), than to Manchester and Liverpool (over an hour’s drive down the M6, M61 (or M58)), big cities that folk in the northern North West of England would not necessarily travel to by choice.

 Viewers of the choices of North West Regional Television from both the BBC and ITV who live in Lancashire and South Cumbria do not get coverage of the entirety of North West England: Some 80% of coverage is Manchester, Liverpool, Warrington, Cheshire and a bit of north-west Derbyshire, the remaining 20% is Lancashire, the Isle of Man and South Cumbria but there is no news-coverage of northern Cumbria: This is neither conducive to effective all-round local news-coverage or Regional identity for those living in more northerly parts of North West England and on the Isle of Man because what is (in the main) covered are the major conurbations along the banks of the River Mersey rather than the geographical North West of England.
-So, if the BBC won’t make funds available for a new BBC North West Region covering Lancashire, Cumbria and the Isle of Man- or at least go as far as providing an opt-out for the north of the transmission area, perhaps ITV can take up the initiative with its own bespoke Television Region (one that already exists in the form of ITV Border): ITV Border already provides a Cumbrian news- service and a separate news- programme for southern Scotland and ITV Border could be made to embrace other northerly parts of North West England (i.e. South Cumbria and northern Lancashire) that are short- changed on BBC North West Tonight and ITV Granada Reports.
+So, if the BBC won’t make funds available for a new BBC North West Region covering Lancashire, Cumbria and the Isle of Man- or at least go as far as providing an opt-out for the north of the transmission area, perhaps ITV can take up the initiative with its own bespoke Television Region (one that already exists in the form of ITV Border): ITV Border already provides an effectively bespoke Cumbrian news- service and some separate programming for southern Scotland, so ITV Border could be made to embrace other northerly parts of North West England (i.e. South Cumbria and northern Lancashire) that are short- changed on BBC North West Tonight and ITV Granada Reports.

 In the northern half of the North East of England, the large rural county of Northumberland is also short- changed by both BBC Look North (North East/ Cumbria transmission area) and also by ITV Tyne Tees: Towns like Berwick-upon-Tweed, Wooler and Cornhill-on-Tweed are over an hour’s drive from Newcastle-upon-Tyne (though it is just possible to get to Newcastle on the train from Berwick within an hour), yet there is a dearth of coverage of areas north of the River Tyne.
 Moreover, neither ITV Tyne Tees nor BBC Look North (North East/ Cumbria) will cover anything on the Scottish side of the Scottish Border despite strong cultural and historical links between North Northumberland and the Scottish Borders.
 Yet there is a solution to Northumberland’s lack of coverage- it’s called ITV Border.